 Training and retaining the best young talent

 Nestlé are keen to attract, develop and retain young talent for their organisation.
-They also wanted to reduce youth unemployment, and aim to create 1,900 employment opportunities over the next three years.
+They also wanted to reduce youth unemployment, and aimed to create 1,900 employment opportunities within a three-year period.

 They wanted to partner with a university to create a learning and development programme which is relevant and bespoke to the company.

 Sheffield Hallam won the Nestlé contract in an open competition against a considerable number of other universities.
 The company reported that it was ‘blown away’ by our application.
 They were particularly impressed by our ability to deliver academic rigour while being flexible and responsive to their business needs.